Pixapay

 1. Funding depends on who is making the investment.
 Municipal-owned companies have different fundings than farm associations.

 1. Not everyone’s commitment needs to be the same.
-Those who want to join a limited company or cooperative are usually also ready to invest money in it, and on the other hand, they also want to get income from it.
+Those who do want to join a limited company or cooperative are usually also ready to invest money in it, and on the other hand, they also want to get income from it.
 Some are only interested in giving their biomass and getting recycled fertilizer in return.
+If it is a single operator, such as a wastewater treatment plant that uses itself all produced biogas, the process is simpler.

 1. It is very important to agree on contracts and the responsibilities in detail before making an investment decision.

 Local bioeconomy models are always based on local conditions and the characteristics of local organizations.
-The most important thing is to do the investigations carefully and create the most suitable model in cooperation with all actors.
+The most important thing is to do the mapping carefully and create the most suitable model in cooperation with all actors.

-Building a biogas plant involves a lot of regulation and several permits must be applied for from different authorities.
+Building a biogas plant involves a lot of regulations and several permits must be applied for from different authorities.
 Sufficient time must be taken for doing these, the permit processes must usually be underway before funding decisions can be made.

 Photo: Riina Kärki